seothemes/genesis-starter-theme/README.md

 [![WordPress](https://img.shields.io/badge/wordpress-4.9.8%20tested-brightgreen.svg)]() [![License](https://img.shields.io/badge/license-GPL--3.0--or--later-blue.svg)](https://github.com/seothemes/genesis-starter-theme/blob/master/LICENSE.md)

-This is a developer-friendly starter theme used for creating commercial child themes for the Genesis Framework.
+A developer-friendly starter theme used for creating commercial child themes for the Genesis Framework.

 It uses Composer to pull in the [Core](https://github.com/seothemes/core) component library which provides the PHP logic for the theme's configuration, and it uses [Gulp WP Toolkit](https://github.com/craigsimps/gulp-wp-toolkit) to automate mundane build tasks like compiling SCSS and minifying images.